 They don’t need to be experts in your field (if they were, they would be your competition), but they should know enough to provide a useful outsider perspective.
 They should be willing to have these kinds of conversations with you at least.

 A solid lead generation strategy can make all the difference in whether your company is growing or shrinking.
 Don’t settle for the cheapest or flashiest option, though.
-Look for a company who knows how to work with you to find and cultivate clients, not just generate a long list of shots in the dark.
+Look for a lead generation company who knows how to work with you to find and cultivate clients, not just generate a long list of shots in the dark.